Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Analysis

-\mypar{Geographical Community} Next, we delve into the geographical distribution of susceptibility.\footnote{Given the significant imbalance in the number of users from different U.S. states, we calculate the average susceptibility scores for each state using bayesian smoothing.
-We use the overall mean susceptibility score and overall standard deviation as our priors and the more the users in the group, the less the overall mean will affect the group's score.} We explore the susceptibility distribution among different U.S. states, considering the influence of political ideology associated with different states \cite{gelman2009red}. \vthree{Out of the 100,000 users sampled from around the world, 25,653 users are from U.S. states with more than 200 users for each state.} As illustrated in Fig. \ref{fig:usa}, the susceptibility distribution across U.S. states is imbalanced and exhibits a certain degree of correlation with political leanings, where generally, states known to have a more conservative population tend to have relatively higher susceptibility scores, while states that are considered more liberal have lower scores. \vthree{Specifically, the average susceptibility score for users in blue or red states is -3.66 and -2.82 respectively.\footnote{Red or blue states refer to US states whose voters vote predominantly for the Republican or Democratic Party.
-We determine blue/red states according to the 2020 presidential election result.} We observe that 60\% of the ten states with the highest susceptibility scores are red states, and 90\% of the ten states with the lowest susceptibility scores are blue states. } This is a trend that has been observed in various research where political ideology influences the perception of scientific information \cite{mccright2013influence, baptista2021influence, imhoff2022conspiracy}.
-However, it is crucial to acknowledge the limitations of our analysis, as it solely reflects the susceptibility distribution of the sampled users within each state.

-\vthree{We present the average susceptibility scores calculated based on our sampled users for each U.S. state, along with the corresponding number of users in Appendix \ref{appendix:suscep_scores}.}
+\mypar{Geographical Community} We further investigate the geographical distribution of susceptibility to COVID-19 misinformation, specifically focusing on different U.S. states.\footnote{Given the imbalance in the number of users from different U.S. states, we calculate average susceptibility scores for each state with Bayesian smoothing.
+We use the overall mean and overall standard deviation as priors, and the more users in the state, the less the overall mean will affect that state's score.} This analysis enables us to explore the influence of political ideology associated with different U.S. states \cite{gelman2009red} on susceptibility to misinformation.
+Out of the 100,000 users sampled from around the world, 25,653 users are from U.S. states with more than 200 users for each state.
+As shown in \figref{fig:usa}, the distribution of susceptibility levels estimated by our computational modeling is imbalanced across U.S. states and demonstrates a certain degree of correlation with political leanings.
+In general, states known to have a more conservative population tend to have relatively higher susceptibility scores, while states that are considered more liberal have lower scores.
+The average susceptibility score for users in blue or red states is -3.66 and -2.82 respectively.\footnote{Red and blue states are determined by the 2020 presidential election results, with red states leaning Republican and blue states leaning Democratic.} We observe that 60\% of the ten states with the highest susceptibility scores are red states, and 90\% of the ten states with the lowest susceptibility scores are blue states.
+This trend corresponds with the conclusion observed in various previous studies, where political ideology influences people's perspectives on scientific information \cite{mccright2013influence, baptista2021influence, imhoff2022conspiracy}.
+However, it is important to acknowledge the limitations of our analysis, as it solely reflects the estimated susceptibility distribution of the sampled users within each state.
+In Appendix \ref{appendix:suscep_scores}, we present the average susceptibility scores calculated based on our sampled users for each U.S. state, along with the corresponding number of users.